davidalecrim1/redis-from-scratch/README.md

 ## Further Development
-- Improve code readability
-- Improve the in and out of the GET and SET methods to use []byte instead of string
-- See if there are other core features to add using Code Crafters
+- The goal is the add other core features to add using [Code Crafters](https://app.codecrafters.io/courses/redis)